2006 Belarusian presidential election: Monitoring

-The election, observed by 546 OSCE observers, "failed to meet OSCE commitments for democratic elections," according to their statement.
-The OSCE criticized early voting, through which 31% of eligible people cast their ballots, as well as limited access to result tabulation, the exclusion of opposition members from electoral commissions, and their sparse representation among observers.
+The OSCE mission of 546 observers said the election did not meet democratic standards.
+It criticized early voting, through which 31% of eligible voters cast their ballots, and limited access to result tabulation, the exclusion of opposition members from electoral commissions, and their sparse representation among observers.

-In response, Central Election Commission of Belarus claimed that the alleged abuses were either unverified or conducted in accordance with Belarusian law, which they asserted met international standards.

-Conversely, the 467-member delegation from the Commonwealth of Independent States monitored the election and found it to be open and transparent.
+In response, the Central Election Commission of Belarus claimed that the alleged abuses were either unverified or conducted in accordance with Belarusian law, which it asserted met international standards.
+The 467-member delegation from the Commonwealth of Independent States said the election was open and transparent.

 Electoral results

-Official results, announced on 23 March, showed Alexander Lukashenko winning in a landslide.
+Official results, announced on 23 March, showed Lukashenko winning in a landslide.